 Positive Points: –

-- Stunning visuals incorporated help to build up and maintain the tensed atmosphere of the film.
+- Stunning visuals incorporated with the help of stellar cinematography and visual effects to build up and maintain the tensed atmosphere of the film.

 - A well worked upon background score which matches with the mood of the film and alleviates the suspense the film revolves around.

 - The cast members have done splendid jobs respectively especially Harrison Ford who steals the show even in his short screen-time.

 - The narrative of the film is splendid in spite of its complexities, thanks to Dennis Villeneuve’s direction, as the film uses some interesting references from its predecessor providing some exhilarating Déjà vu moments to the fans of Blade Runner.

 - Unlike its predecessor, the film incorporates a borderline satisfactory amount of action sequences which enhance its cinematic experience.